truevault-safe/truevault-js-sdk/README.md

 ## Releasing a new version

-- Update version in `package.json`, update the version in the Readme.
+- Update version in `package.json`, update the version in README.md.
+- Update the changelog in README.md
 - Rebuild distribution files; see above
 - Rebuild documentation; see above
 - Commit